jerrywu2013/Django/service_deploy.md

-#Deploy Django 1.7 with Python3 on Ubuntu 14.04
+#Deploy Django 1.7 with Python3 on Azure Ubuntu 14.04

 ##Virtual Environment
 ###python2